 - Identifying what peatlands should/could be restored based on the policies and requirements for each country.

-- Rename the Network “Peatlands and Land Use Planning Network”.
+- Renaming the Network to “Peatlands and Land Use Planning Network”.

 - Completing a stocktake and inventory –of fertilisation and drainage policies globally.